JianhuaHuang/streamlineR/README.md

 Correlation between Independent Variables: `corrplot.beautify`
 --------------------------------------------------------------

-Another advantage of converting categorical values to WOE is that we can calculate the correlation between all independent variables, since they are all numeric values.In order to do this, we need to calculate the correlation matrix between the independent varialbes, and then visualize them using the `corrplot` or `corrplot.beautify` function.
+Another advantage of converting categorical values to WOE is that we can calculate the correlation between all independent variables, since they are all numeric values.In order to do this, we need to calculate the correlation matrix between the independent variables, and then visualize them using the `corrplot` or `corrplot.beautify` function.

 ``` r
 cor.mat <- cor(dt.train[, col.x])